MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

 [Complex and long passwords](https://docs.microsoft.com/windows/device-security/security-policy-settings/password-policy) provide the necessary first level of security against brute-force attacks.

+## Suspicious service creation

+**Description**

+A suspicious service has been created on an endpoint in your organization.
+This is a new service that wasn't previously identified in your organization.
+ATA has identified this service as suspicious.
+This alert relies on event 7045 and can be collected from all endpoints in your network, it does not have to bypass a domain controller.

+**Investigation**

+1. If the computer in question is an administrative workstation, or a computer on which IT team members and service accounts perform administrative tasks, this may be a false positive and you may need to **Suppress** the alert.

+2. Is the service something you recognize on this computer?

+ - Is the **account** in question allowed to install this service?

+ - If the answer to both questions is *yes*, then **Close** the alert.

+3. If the answer to either questions is *no*, then this should be considered a true positive.

+**Remediation**

+1. Restrict remote access to any computers that don't .

+2. Implement [privileged access](https://technet.microsoft.com/windows-server-docs/security/securing-privileged-access/securing-privileged-access) to allow only hardened machines to connect to domain controllers for admins.

 ## Suspicion of identity theft based on abnormal behavior